ryanvs/XamGridUpdateSummary/ReadMe.md

-﻿# XamGrid Issues
+﻿# XamDataGrid (and XamGrid) Summaries Example

 I created this project intending to ask the following questions from Infragistics, but ultimately solved them before I asked the questions.
-I am posting this to help others that may experience challenges with Infragistics XamGrid.
+I am posting this to help others that may experience challenges with Infragistics `XamGrid`.
-I started with Infragistics WPF v14.1 and eventually upgraded to v14.2.
+I started with Infragistics WPF v14.1 and eventually upgraded to v20.1.

+This project was originally for `XamGrid`, but now includes `XamDataGrid` since that is the primary focus going forward.
+The `XamGrid` still has an issue with summaries where it needs to be manually refreshed when a value involved in the summary changes.
+I used a code-behind hack to solve this back in 2014 and it looks like it is still necessary.

+## Overview

 This project is a simple formula (recipe or batch) calculator for percentage mass and percentage volume.
 The density is used to convert between mass and volume, and then calculate the mass and volume percentages for each component, and finally for the overall formula.

 ![MainWindow Screenshot](MainWindow.png)

-I used [Fody](https://github.com/Fody/Fody) and [PropertyChanged.Fody](https://github.com/Fody/PropertyChanged) for simple `INotifyPropertyChanged` implementation.

-## Resolved Issues
+## XamGrid Resolved Issues

 1. `Invalid Markup` when using SumSummaryOperand in XAML